Job Offer Guidelines for Students

 Within this current context, the Center Career has established these guidelines to provide both students and employers a fair, transparent, and up-to-date framework for managing the offer phase of the recruitment process:

-- For all offers extended for summer internships or full-time employment, including return offers, employers should allow a minimum of three weeks, and preferably more, from the date of the written offer for students to accept or decline.
+For all offers extended for summer internships or full-time employment, including return offers, employers have been strongly encouraged to allow a minimum of three weeks, and preferably more, from the date of the written offer for students to accept or decline.

 - Important: Please be advised that the College of Engineering has issued separate job offer guidelines covering their declared students